Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 17 million July 2021 6 years from 16M

-The explosive phase was 1999-2006: from 1 million to 10 million in seven years, driven by the dot-com boom, DSL rollout, and the Mittelstand's rush online.
-Growth decelerated after 2012 — it took nine years to add 2 million domains (15M to 17M) compared to two years to add 4 million during the boom (1M to 5M).
+The explosive phase was 1999–2006: from 1 million to 10 million registrations in seven years, driven by the dot-com boom, DSL rollout, and the Mittelstand's move online.
+Growth decelerated after 2012 — it took roughly nine years to add 2 million registrations (15M to 17M) compared with two years to add 4 million during the boom (1M to 5M).

-The deceleration is not decline. .de still adds roughly one million new registrations per year, offset by deletions to produce a net annual growth of 200,000-300,000 domains.
-In 2024, .de grew "contrary to the international trend," according to DENIC — a modest but notable achievement when the broader domain market was contracting.
+The deceleration is not decline.
+Per DENIC, .de still adds roughly one million new registrations per year, offset by deletions to produce net annual growth in the low hundreds of thousands.
+In 2024, DENIC reported that .de grew "contrary to the international trend" — a modest but notable result when the broader domain market was contracting.

 Key Institutional Milestones